LingxiTang/ML-DPVSCE-Paper/README.md

 ## Jupyter Notebooks

+Training Dataset Creation.ipynb
+*(See Section 4.2)*
+- Extracts averaged 24-hour net load curve from each week in an annual time-series dataset and subsequently extracts IFEEL features to create the dataset with training and testing samples

 Feeder Net Load Data Analysis.ipynb
 *(See Section 4.3)*
 - Plots average 24-hour net load curve of specific season and intra-week groups

-Training Dataset Creation.ipynb
-- Extracts averaged 24-hour net load curve from each week in an annual time-series dataset and subsequently extracts IFEEL features to create the dataset with training and testing samples

 Hyperparameter Optimisation.ipynb
 *(See Sections 5.1 and 6.1)*